jfischoff/trek/development-notes.md

   but it is not about I think ... huh this interface will probably help me test too ... idk ...
 I don't feel like it doing it now.

 - For now I need to finish the tests.
 I'm still unsure if I can easily add back the tests I had before.
+- The test that the effects of migration succeed is why I used to have `worldState`.
+I don't think it will work though.
+  If the world state includes sequences the output will be the not be the same if I rollback.
+I wonder if `clear`ing the schema would work?
+Probably.

+  So what do I do?
+I could add back in `worldState` and `clear`.
+I think I should.

 #1/11/2020
 - If I change the interface of the "core" library to based on a String query I can't reuse it for some of the